Article

 • IBM Rational Functional Tester is a feature-rich automated testing tool designed to test a variety of applications, including web, mobile, and desktop, offering comprehensive testing capabilities and robust test automation.

-Choosing Test-cases to add to Automated Regression Testing
+Choosing Test-Cases to add to Automated Regression Testing

 If you’re not choosing to re-run all the tests, choosing exactly which tests to re-run for your regression testing is a mix of art, skill, and science.
 Whether you are doing prioritized testing or subset testing, your aim is to maximize the chances of triggering any regression that may have been introduced.
 You should start by selecting a set of test cases that fulfill the following criteria: